Open-Xchange-Frontend/shared-grunt-config/README.md

 variable needs to point to a directory containing core less files, like a distributed version of the core UI or the core UI repository itself.

+In order to build local less files against more themes, those will also be looked up from directories specified in the `appserver.prefixes` array (local.conf).

+Because of some limitations in grunt, those only relative paths can be considered for this lookup.

 ## Development tasks (optional)

 Those tasks are only available, if the following dependencies are installed: